usegalaxy-it/documentation/htcondor.md

 ```
 > This `/etc/auto.master.d/data.autofs` file is included in `auto.master` configuration file.
 The `/data` directory should be automounted using the configuration file `/etc/auto.data`.
 All other directories (`/-` represents the default) should be automounted using the configuration file `/etc/auto.usrlocal`.
 NFS version 3 is used.The mount options specified for the NFS share include read-write access (rw), hard mount (hard), interruptible mount (intr), no setuid allowed (nosuid), and the use of quotas (quota)

-This step can be automated using `usegalaxy-eu.autofs` role specifying next variables:
+This step can be automated using `usegalaxy-eu.autofs` role specifying the next variables:
 ```YAML
 - role: usegalaxy-eu.autofs
   vars: